MaillotCedric/django-project-template/README.md

 c.
 Delete the current `.git` folder (the folder might be hidden)

 d.
+Update README.md

+e.
 Run the following command in the terminal of the repository

   ```
   git init